 Why we're better at staving off cognitive decline

-Langa and researchers from the Group Health Institute, a non-profit healthcare system, and the University of California, San Francisco, examined the results five separate studies conducted on older individuals (at least 65 years old) from the United States and Europe.
+Langa and researchers from the Group Health Institute, a non-profit healthcare system, and the University of California, San Francisco, examined the results of five separate studies conducted on older individuals (at least 65 years old) from the United States and Europe.
 All five investigations concluded that the percentage of the elderly population suffering from cognitive impairment was declining from year to year.

 For example, one study tracked the prevalence of cognitive impairment in individuals enrolled in the U.S. Health and Retirement Survey, an ongoing analysis of Americans age 51 and older.
-Between 1993 and 2002, the dementia rate in people over 70 dropped from 12.2 percent of the population, to 8.7 percent.
+Between 1993 and 2002, the dementia rate in people over 70 dropped from 12.2 percent of the population to 8.7 percent.

 Study authors concluded that much of this declining dementia rate could be attributed to factors such as improved lifestyle habits and more people pursuing higher education.
 Regular exercise, eating right and keeping the mind active and engaged have all been linked to a reduced risk of dementia.